 Banks use models to determine minimum capital requirements, e.g. for credit and market risk.
-These models often include complex mathematical methods, such as stochastic calculus, and supervisors need dedicated mathematical and statistical backgrounds to be able to discuss these models with their supervised institutions at an appropriate level.
+These models often include complex mathematical methods, such as stochastic calculus.
+Supervisors need to have dedicated mathematical and statistical backgrounds to be able to discuss these models with their supervised institutions at an appropriate level.

 - Day 1:

 - Independence and correlation

 - Reading and understanding complex regulatory formulas: the Basel formula for risk weights

 - Economic and mathematical background of the Basel formula

 - Application of the Basel formula for different types of credit portfolios

 - Model types and estimation methods in risk control, especially for market risk

 - Types of correlation risk